10 Low Cost Healthy Foods for the Thrifty Budget

 We respect your privacy.
 Unsubscribe at any time.

-Pick up this versatile whole grain in a big bag for about 15 cents per serving.
+Pick up this versatile whole grain in a big bag for less than 15 cents per serving.

 Bulk up dishes like soups and casseroles or use this grain as a foundation for all sorts of meals.

 Canned tuna and salmon are cost-effective sources of protein, omega-3 fatty acids, and other essential nutrients.
-Get them for less than $1 per serving, and opt for chunk light tuna since it’s the cheaper and lower-mercury tuna type.
+Opt for chunk light tuna since it’s the cheaper and lower-mercury tuna type.

 Add tuna to green salads with Italian dressing instead of spooning on the mayo, and make salmon cakes or burgers for a satisfying, healthy meal.

-Averaging $2 per dozen depending on the size and type you buy, you can’t go wrong shelling out (get it? shelling?) for this smart buy.
+The price of eggs are finally coming back down.
+Averaging $2 to $3 per dozen depending on the size and type you buy, you can’t go wrong shelling out (get it? shelling?) for this smart buy.

 Eggs are loaded with high-quality protein and contain just about every essential nutrient except vitamin C. They’re arguably the single most nutritious whole food, so with the low price, eggs are definitely a contender for best-value grocery item.